-In Figure 1 of Healthcare Quarterly, Trend report, three groups of EDs were used to report ED presentations from January 2015 to March 2020.
+In Figure 1 of Healthcare Quarterly, Trend report, three groups of EDs were used to report ED presentations from July 2015 to the most recent quarter.

-- 1. All hospitals: this cohort includes all EDs that were reporting to the EDDC in each quarter and included in the report. - 2.
-Consistent hospital cohort: for comparison spanning more than one year, ED presentations were shown using a consistent cohort of hospital EDs reporting to the EDDC from the January to March quarter 2015, so that comparisons of presentations over longer intervals would not be affected by the inclusion of additional EDs from the January to March 2017 quarter onwards. - 3.
-Peer group A+B: this cohort includes all EDs in hospital peer groups A1, A2, A3 and B.
+- 1. All hospitals: this cohort includes all EDs that were reporting to the EDDC in each quarter and included in the report. - Consistent hospital cohort: for comparison spanning more than one year, ED presentations are shown using a consistent cohort of EDs reporting to the EDDC from the July to September 2015 quarter so that comparisons of presentations over longer intervals are not affected by the inclusion of additional EDs from the January to March 2017 quarter onwards. - Peer group A+B: this cohort includes all EDs in hospital peer groups A1, A2, A3 and B.